marph91/pocket-cnn/README.md

 # synthesize the design with the generated toplevel module
 ```

-To run the tests (vunit based), execute:
+To run the tests, simply execute:

 ```bash
 cd picocnn/code/vhdl/sim/vunit/